biocore-ntnu/epic/README.md

 ## Version

-This is a pre-alpha release.
+This is a beta release.
 Please do aggressively report issues, quirks, complaints and anything that just feels slightly off to the issue tracker.
 Also please ask questions and make docrequests - there are loads of neat stuff I have not documented.

 ## License